 Service-Learning is related to but does not include cooperative education, practicum or internship programs.
 If you are interested in a service-learning activity as part of a course you are enrolled in, please contact your instructor or the Career Development office.

-Sexual Violence, Domestic Violence, Dating Violence, and Stalking conduct constitute sexual discrimination prohibited by Title IX.
+Sexual Violence, Domestic Violence, Dating Violence, and Stalking

 Notice of Nondiscrimination.